 The door required two good coats of the gel stain.
 I then let it dry overnight.

-I changed out the hardware too.
+I changed the hardware too.
 There you see my goodwill table I made over a few months ago.
 Compliments the door nicely, I would say.
 That’s all there is to that project!
 I think this would look super on a pantry door as well.

 I guess it was all about doors today!
 Now go tackle one.